knetikmedia/iOS-SDK/README.md

 ### Create Guest User ###
-you can Creates a guest user and returns a random password by calling *guests* function
+you can Create a guest user and returns a random password by calling *guests* function

 ```